Biggart History, Family Crest & Coats of Arms

 The surname Biggart was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat from ancient times.

-Important Dates for the Biggart family
+Early History of the Biggart family

 This web page shows only a small excerpt of our Biggart research.
 Another 160 words (11 lines of text) covering the years 1153, 1160, 1174, 1292, 1329, 1368, and 1614 are included under the topic Early Biggart History in all our PDF Extended History products and printed products wherever possible.